-Jim Mollenkopf is a writer from Toledo, Ohio.
+Jim Mollenkopf is a writer and nature photographer from Toledo, Ohio.
 The former social worker and newspaper reporter published his first book, Lake Erie Sojourn: an autumn tour of the parks, public places, and history of the lake erie shore in 1998.
-He has since written and published five more, focusing on the Toledo/northwest Ohio areas.
-In his latest title, One Summer Day in America, he looks toward his hometown of Cleveland.
+He has since written and published seven more, focusing primarily on the Toledo/northwest Ohio areas including his 2022 title, The Great Black Swamp IV.

 Writing runs deep in his family history as his father, grandfather and paternal great-grandmother were reporters or editors at The (Toledo) Blade newspaper.
-His great-grandmother is believed to have been the first female news reporter in Toledo, back in the days when it was considered to be “men’s” work.Jim’s interests include nature photography and birdwatching with his wife Denise, as well as following the fluctuating fortunes of Cleveland’ s sports.
+His great-grandmother is believed to have been the first female news reporter in Toledo, back in the days when it was considered to be “men’s” work.Jim’s interests include birdwatching with his wife Denise as well as following the fluctuating fortunes of Cleveland’ s sports teams.

-TheGreat Black Swamp IV: unique people and places in northwest ohio by Jim Mollenkopf will feature 12 historical biographies of people who connect to the Toledo area and ten chapters on places of natural and historical interest.
-Over 50 (mostly) color and black and white photos will illustrate the book.
+TheGreat Black Swamp IV: unique people and places in northwest ohio features 12 historical biographies of people who connect to the Toledo area and ten chapters on places of natural and historical interest.
+Over 60 color and black and white photos illustrate the book.
+Book Foreword follows below.

 Former Toledo Mayor Brand Whitlock arrived in Brussels, Belgium in January 1914 to head the small legation post there, a low key, diplomatic assignment in a beautiful, old city that suited him just fine.
 Then World War One exploded later in the year and he found himself in a war-torn country where nothing would be fine for a very long time.
 He was now representing the neutral United States to multiple warring countries and all the duties that involved, including advocating for the Belgian people with the occupying and sometimes brutal German military.